kushal-exe/layoffssql/README.md

 <h3>Solved many basic to advance questions of sql on layoffs data which was cleaned earlier in sql</h3>

 1.show total layoffs in each industry(sector).<br>
-2.show maximum no layoffs occured in "other" industry.
+2.show maximum no layoffs occured in "other" industry.<br>
-3.show maximum percentage and total laid off.
+3.show maximum percentage and total laid off.<br>
-4.query to find out records with 100 percent layoff.
+4.query to find out records with 100 percent layoff.<br>
-5.pivot the table based on level of fund raised from low, moderate and high.
+5.pivot the table based on level of fund raised from low, moderate and high.<br>
-6.pivot the table based on count of fund raised from low, moderate to high.
+6.pivot the table based on count of fund raised from low, moderate to high.<br>
-7.adding a column based on extracted year from date column.
+7.adding a column based on extracted year from date column.<br>
-10.showing companies with relation to sum of laid off from maximum to minimum.
+10.showing companies with relation to sum of laid off from maximum to minimum.<br>
-9.finding out data from layst years.
+9.finding out data from layst years.<br>
-10.showing running total of total laid off happened every month.
+10.showing running total of total laid off happened every month.<br>
-11.data of companies with sum of layoff every year ordered by maximum layoff.
+11.data of companies with sum of layoff every year ordered by maximum layoff.<br>
-12.query the data of the years where five or less than 5 different companies did layoff.
+12.query the data of the years where five or less than 5 different companies did layoff.<br>
-13.find out the avergage of percentage as per the stage of layoffs.
+13.find out the avergage of percentage as per the stage of layoffs.<br>